 Instructions

-- Sauté aromatics: In a medium saucepan, heat the olive oil over medium heat.
-Add the minced garlic and diced shallot, sautéing until translucent and fragrant-about 3 to 4 minutes.
-Stir frequently to prevent burning.
+Heat olive oil over medium heat in a saucepan, then add minced garlic and diced shallot.
+Sweat gently until translucent and fragrant—about 3 to 4 minutes—stirring to avoid browning.

 Serving Suggestions